suzumakes/ReplaceIT/README.md

 Verbose - The default is pretty quiet about what's happening to your files, verbose will fill your stdout with messages about everything it can and can't find.

-ReplaceIT scrapes away 99% of Word's horrible useless code, leaving you with more free time and fewer headaches.
-As a bonus it's pretty good at formatting the resulting code too.
+### What it Does

-ReplaceIT creates a backup (.bak) of every .htm file in the directory you specify.
+Creates a backup (.bak) of every .htm file in the directory you specify.
 You can edit the acceptable extensions to add more if you like.

-ReplaceIT also creates a log file of all the changes it makes, alter the directory on line 77 of ReplaceIT.ps1 to put the logs where you like.
+Creates a log file of all the changes it makes, alter the directory on line 77 of ReplaceIT.ps1 to put the logs where you like.

+Scrapes away 99% of Word's horrible useless code, leaving you with more free time and fewer headaches.

+It's pretty good at formatting the resulting code into something workable too.

 ###Todo